Skip to main content

 CLI

-Every subcommand and flag is exercised in the E2E suite: argument validation, exit codes, error messages on missing file / bad format / incompatible flag combinations, help output for every command level.
+Every subcommand and flag is exercised in the E2E suite — including serve, init, validate, license, backup, audit verify, and the ADCS preflight adcs check: argument validation, exit codes, error messages on missing file / bad format / incompatible flag combinations, help output for every command level.

 Backup & restore